Meredith Salenger: Career

-As a child, Salenger enjoyed performing in front of her family and friends.
-Her mother took her to her first acting class when she was eight years old.
-Her first role was a small part as a 'singing and dancing orphan' in the feature film Annie, directed by John Huston.
-Salenger also did a number of television advertisements.

 Salenger's first starring role was in the Disney film The Journey of Natty Gann.
 After starring in four more films by her eighteenth birthday, including A Night in the Life of Jimmy Reardon, The Kiss (1988) and Dream a Little Dream (1989), she left Hollywood for Harvard to further her education.

 Salenger resumed her acting career upon her return to Hollywood with credits including Lake Placid and The Third Wheel.
 Salenger has also appeared in independent films, including Quality Time and Sparkle & Charm.

 Salenger appeared in a 1998 episode of Buffy the Vampire Slayer.
 She also recorded a song titled "Flow Through Me" with Koishii and Hush; and she appeared as a background member of the Counting Crows video for "Hanging Around".

 Salenger appeared in two episodes of Dawson's Creek in 2002 as film critic Amy Lloyd, and guest-starred on Cold Case playing victim Sloane Easton on the episode "Ravaged".
 Salenger had a cameo in the Disney film Race to Witch Mountain in 2009, where she played a television reporter named Natalie Gann.

-Salenger has done the voices of several characters in Cartoon Network's Star Wars: The Clone Wars, including Jedi Padawan Barriss Offee and Ione Marcy during the second season, Che Amanwe Papanoida during the third season, and Pluma Sodi during the fourth season.
+Salenger has performed the voices of several characters in Cartoon Network's Star Wars: The Clone Wars, including Jedi Padawan Barriss Offee and Ione Marcy during the second season, Che Amanwe Papanoida during the third season, and Pluma Sodi during the fourth season.
 She also appeared as Lisa Sanders in the one-hour Nick at Nite drama series Hollywood Heights which lasted 80 episodes, as well as several characters in Mad and Robot Chicken television series.
 In addition, Salenger voiced a Nightsister ghost in a season three episode of Star Wars Rebels.
 She can be seen opposite Elias Koteas in Jake Squared along with Virginia Madsen and Jennifer Jason Leigh.

+In November 2024, it was announced that Salenger and her husband Patton Oswalt would produce the short film Sardinia.

 Personal life

-Salenger and comedian Patton Oswalt were engaged in July 2017.
-They married on November 4, 2017.
+Salenger and comedian Patton Oswalt were engaged in July 2017, marrying on November 4 of that year.